Stability of 2-Parameter Persistent Homology: Proof of

+we have that is either empty or a disjoint union of simplices.
+Let us write

-Let us write If we can show that the inclusion induces a non-trivial map on $1^{\mathrm{st}}$ homology, then we may conclude that $\nDRips(W)$ and $\nDRips(X)$ are not $\gamma^{\delta,c}$-homotopy interleaved, by essentially the same argument as we used in the special case $c\in [1,2)$, completing the proof of the lemma.
+If we can show that the inclusion induces a non-trivial map on $H_1$, then we may conclude that $\nDRips(W)$ and $\nDRips(X)$ are not $\gamma^{\delta,c}$-homotopy interleaved, by essentially the same argument as we used in the special case $c\in [1,2)$, thereby completing the proof.
 To show that $j$ has the desired property, we will identify simplicial complexes $T'$ and $T$ such that

-and the inclusions $\nDRips(X)\hookrightarrow T'\hookrightarrow T$ are both homotopy equivalences.
+and the inclusions are both homotopy equivalences.
 Thus, the composition of these maps is also a homotopy equivalence, and since $j$ is a factor of this composition, it must induce a non-trivial map on $1^{\mathrm{st}}$ homology.